nv-morpheus/dfencoder/README.md

+## :warning: **Note:** Repository Has Been Archived :warning:

+This repo has been archived and is now read only.
+The functionality has been moved into the Morpheus [repo](https://github.com/nv-morpheus/Morpheus).
+You can find the new implementation of the `AutoEncoder` class inside the `morpheus.models.dfencoder` module located [here](https://github.com/nv-morpheus/Morpheus/blob/branch-23.03/morpheus/models/dfencoder/autoencoder.py).

 # dfencoder - AutoEncoders for DataFrames

 Want to learn useful nonlinear representations of your tabular data?
 Don't have time to mess with autoencoders?
 This library aims to simplify your life.<br><br>